 Companies like KTM and Honda building electric dirt bikes are crucial to the survival of electric dirt bikes.

-Both Honda and KTM have decades of experience in building quality gas powered motorcycles and dirt bikes.
+Honda and KTM have decades of experience building quality gas-powered motorcycles and dirt bikes.

 They have the money, research/development, and distribution channels.

-Odd are you have heard of Honda and if you are a dirt biker you have heard of both Honda and KTM.
+Odds are you have heard of Honda, and if you are a dirt biker, you have heard of both Honda and KTM.

 Chances are you have owned on.

-Like I mentioned the major dirt bike manufactuers need to build the electric bikes in order for them to survive.
+As I mentioned, the major dirt bike manufacturers need to build electric bikes in order for them to survive.